zhendrikse/tdd/tdd-katas/stack-kata/stack-kata-python/README.md

 ### Exercise VI: multple pushes and pops

-Finally we are going for the real stack implementation:
+Finally, we are going for the real stack implementation:

 - Write a failing specification that asserts the stack is not empty after an additional element is pushed onto the stack followed by a single pop operation.
 - Modify the production code to make the test green by introducing a member varialbe `size`.